Community Health and Nutrition

 community health and nutrition.

 This program is appropriate for those who are already credentialed registered dietitian/nutritionists, educators, nurses, and others interested in nutrition related health information.
 Students who are seeking to become registered dietitian/nutritionists would enroll in an additional 12 hours of practicum courses.
+Both the degree and the experiential learning can be completed over a 22 month time period.

 This program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), making it appropriate for those students who wish to become registered dietitian/nutritionists.
 If students meet the admission criteria specific to the Future Education Model program listed below, are admitted to the program, and complete the coursework, they are then eligible to sit for the registration exam for dietitians/nutritionists that is offered by the Commission on Dietetic Registration.